 Today, Freedom for Immigrants launched an Emergency Rapid Response Support Fund.
 The first $2500 of the fund will go directly to those responding to the current detention expansion in Louisiana, where at least four new Immigration and Customs Enforcement (ICE) prisons have popped up in rural communities in the state since 2018.
 All are run by for-profit private prison companies.

-We all feel heartsick about the family separations happening to asylum seekers at the US border with Mexico.
 Despite a June court order that all children be reunited with their parents by the end of July, hundreds of families remain separated.
-Recently, two immigrant children died in US custody and alarming videos of detained children being physically abused were aired on national news tonight.
+Several immigrant children have died in US custody and alarming videos of detained children being physically abused have been aired on national news shows.

 In October, troops were sent to the southern border to make a show of force and tear gas is being used on mothers and children fleeing violence, under the pretense that there is a “correct” way to seek asylum.
 In November, a federal judge ordered the Trump administration to resume accepting asylum claims from migrants no matter where they enter the US.

 It is perfectly legal to come to the United States without papers and request asylum.
 Federal law says that anyone who comes to the US without legal status, and claims a fear of persecution, has the right to an interview to determine whether or not their fear is credible.
 If they pass the interview, they have the right to formally seek asylum.
 International law prohibits the US government from turning away people with legitimate humanitarian claims or from sending them back to their home countries.

 An asylum seeker without papers can approach the US at an official point of entry and present herself to agents of the Custom and Border Patrol’s Office of Field Operations or she can cross into the US between ports of entry and present herself to a US Border Patrol agent.
 If she enters anywhere else but a port of entry, her asylum claim is still legal, but she has crossed the border illegally.